Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/t_system_environment_zos/r_about_operator_interface_commands.md

 ---

-    title:  About operator interface commands
+    title: " About operator interface commands"
-    linkTitle: About operator interface commands
+    linkTitle: "About operator interface commands"
     weight: 250

----
-This section describes how to set up the diagnosis commands, which enable you to perform a search of errors that can occur in Transfer CFT.
+---This section describes how to set up the diagnosis commands, which enable you to perform a search of errors that can occur in Transfer CFT.

 ## Operator interface interactions